 Nowadays, if you want to use an asset, you don’t need to purchase it from the seller.
-There are many offers whereby, you can use the asset just by paying the price for using it.
-Two of those schemes are going to be discussed here in this article; they are Hire Purchasing and Leasing.
-The former is a business deal in which the purchaser of the asset, pays a small amount at the beginning and the rest of the price in instalments.
-The lease is an agreement between two parties in which the lessor lets the lessee, use his asset for the payment of monthly rentals.
+There are many offers whereby, you can use the asset just by paying the price for using it, such as Hire Purchasing and Leasing.
+The former is a business deal in which the purchaser of the asset, pays a small amount at the beginning and the rest of the price in installments.
+On the contrary, the latter is an agreement between two parties in which the lessor purchases the asset and permits the lessee, use the asset for the payment of monthly rentals.

 Content: Hire Purchasing Vs Leasing

 |Basis for Comparison||Hire Purchasing||Leasing|

 |Meaning||The deal in which one party can use the asset of the other party for the payment of equal monthly installments is known as Hire Purchasing.||Leasing is an agreement where one party buys the asset and allows the other party to use it by paying consideration over a specified period is known as Leasing.|

 |Installments||Principal plus interest||Cost of using the asset|